 If your athlete plays baseball, understanding baseball scholarships is the first financial decision you need to get right.
 The reality is less generous — and more complicated — than most families expect.
-D1 baseball programs get just 11.7 scholarships to split across rosters of 27 or more players.
-That math alone should tell you something: full rides in college baseball are rare, and partial scholarships are the norm.
+D1 baseball programs can now roster up to 34 players on scholarship under the House v.
+NCAA settlement's roster limit system — but that doesn't mean 34 full rides.
+Most programs' budgets haven't changed, which means coaches still distribute their available scholarship money across the roster as partial awards.
+Full rides in college baseball are rare, and partial scholarships remain the norm.

 This surprises families who assume baseball works like football or basketball.
 It doesn't.
-Baseball is an equivalency sport, which means coaches divide a fixed pool of scholarship money across the entire roster however they choose.
+Even though the new rules allow full scholarships for any rostered player, most D1 baseball programs don't have the budget to fund every spot.
 The result is that most D1 baseball players receive somewhere between 25% and 50% of a full scholarship — meaningful money, but not a free ride.

 Here's how the scholarship landscape breaks down across every level of college baseball.